-Figure 1.

-Simulated adsorption-desorption CVs, and the procedure of calculation of the PPI representation. (a) The calculated scan-rate normalized CVs at scan-rates as indicated; (b) The integrated CVs; (c) The linear connection of j and q at potentials as indicated; (d) j{inf} and q{eq} as a function of potential.
-For demonstrating the absence of hysteresis, the anodic and the cathodic scans of the $j{inf} - E$ curve are drawn by thin and thick lines, respectively.
+Fig. 1.
+Simulated adsorption-desorption CVs, and the procedure of calculation of the PPI representation. (a) The calculated scan-rate normalized CVs at the scan rates indicated; (b) The integrated CVs; (c) The linear connection of j and q at the potentials indicated; (d) j{inf} and q{eq} as a function of potential.
+To demonstrate the absence of hysteresis, the anodic and the cathodic scans of the j{inf} - E curve are represented by thin and thick lines, respectively.

-The steps of the procedure of getting the PPI forms are as follows: First, the integrated forms are calculated (see Fig.1b).
-As it is shown in Fig.1c for a couple of potentials, the j - q dependence is linear.
-Finally, according to Eq.
-5 straight lines were fitted to these points by a linear least squares program.
-Finally, from the fitted slopes and intercepts q{eq} and j{inf} values were calculated for each potential; these are shown in Fig.1d.
-Both curves are hysteresis-free; the characteristic values of the curves: j{inf} , q{eq} and the d log $(j{inf})/dE$ slope at E = 0 are exactly the same as can be calculated from the input data.
+shown in Fig. 1d.
+Both curves are hysteresis-free; the characteristic values of the curves: j{inf} , q{eq} and the $dlog(j{inf})/dE$ slope at E = 0 are exactly the same, as can be calculated from the input data.